 The Boardwalk is at the moment in the process of being converted to a regular Paver Walk to accomodate pedestrians and bicyclists.

 Some stretches in between are in different stages of completion.
+Some portions of the paver walk run parallel to the Boardwalk.

 Here's more on the Miami Beach Boardwalk and current status.